zebingwang/egm_tnp_analysis/README.md

 Here one nees to add the PU MC mix numbers that are available here: http://cmslxr.fnal.gov/source/SimGeneral/MixingModule/python/?v=CMSSW_9_4_0

+One also needs to update sample names here: etc/inputs/tnpSampleDef.py

 3.The data PU distrubtions can be computed using the following instructions (similar to what is done in step1):

 pileupCalc.py -i /afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions17/13TeV/PromptReco/Cert_294927-306462_13TeV_PromptReco_Collisions17_JSON.txt --inputLumiJSON /afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions17/13TeV/PileUp/pileup_latest.txt --calcMode true --minBiasXsec 69200 --maxPileupBin 100 --numPileupBins 100 pileup_2017_41fb.root

+Other pu files for each run, like pileup_2017_RUNB.root, pileup_2017_RUNC.root etc, can be copied from previous location.
+The previous location of pu directory can be found in github.
+For example, in this version, the location is,
+/eos/cms/store/group/phys_egamma/swmukher/tnp/ID_V2_2017/PU

 The nvtx and rho histos are not needed because we will use the pu method (type = 0) for the reweight.